Stef504/ARP/Assignment1/ReadMe.md

 - The obstacles and target generation transmit their coordinates to the blackboard to render on the window and establish if the drone is near the obstacle.
 - Obstacles and targets are generated dynamically following a cumulative total of 20 generations.
 - Obstacles, targets and the drone is clamped to the window size to adhere to the game boundaries
+- The system utilises standard exit codes, and upon completion of the code, it closes all associated pipes.

 ### 🕹️ Drone Process (`process_Drone.c`)